lrdj/devD/_posts/2020-10-03-the-whole-picture.md

 ---
 layout: 2023/post
 title: "Where should service designers be focusing?"

-featured_image: /i/big-picture.png
+hero_image_alt: >
-alt: "Natalie Harney is AMAZING https://www.natalieharney.com/"
+  Natalie Harney is AMAZING https://www.natalieharney.com/
+hero_image: /i/big-picture.png
 target: http://www.workovereasy.com/2020/05/22/why-i-created-a-space-to-imagine-the-future/

 tags:
  - strategy
  - vision
  - scope
+ - orgdesign

+categories:
+  - Service design
- - "Service Design"
+  - Transformation
-category: "In things Dug cares about"

 author: dug
 ---

 > It's only when you get the whole picture,
 > you can fully understand what's going on.

 I'm reminded of an old ad for The Guardian.
 It talks about the importance of perspective (sound on please).